justin-schroeder/vue-playground/sara_drasner_intro_to_vue/06_animations.md

 * Vue adds the class names automatically at the correct time
 * This uses CSS's [`transition`](https://www.w3schools.com/css/css3_transitions.asp) to do the real work

+Here are the relevant excerpts from the full code sample above:

 ```vue
 <template>
   <transition name="fade">